You Know it’s Bad When Texas Can’t Take the Trump-Musk Cuts Either!

 But whoever said that didn’t have a fighting labor union behind them well prepared to work a little holiday magic on behalf of the rank & file.

-‘The Convey Belt Incident’ — Part II
+‘The Conveyor Belt Incident’ — Part II

 WAR STORIES By Phil Cohen